 git commit -s.

-If your git config information is set properly then viewing the
+git config information is correctly set then viewing the

-information for your commit will look something like this:
+information for your commit looks something like this:

 Author: John Smith <firstname.lastname@example.org>